garretchristensen/BestPracticesManual/Manual.md

 30 evaluations registered in its first year.

-In political science, EGAP: Experiments in Governance and Politics has created a registry as ‚Äúan unsupervised stopgap function to store designs until the creation of a general registry for social science research.
+In political science, EGAP: Experiments in Governance and Politics has created a registry as "an unsupervised stopgap function to store designs until the creation of a general registry for social science research.
-The EGAP registry focuses on designs for experiments and observational studies in governance and politics.‚Äù (<http://e-gap.org/design-registration>) EGAP‚Äôs registry had 93 designs registered as of October 2014.[^1]
+The EGAP registry focuses on designs for experiments and observational studies in governance and politics."
+(<http://e-gap.org/design-registration>) EGAP's registry had 93 designs
+registered as of October 2014.[^1]

 In psychology, some registration of studies is housed at the Center for